mitchydev/mitchydev/README.md

 - 📍 Tulsa, Oklahoma is where I call home.
 - 🤿 When I am not studying or hanging out with friends, I am probably swimming.
 - 🎢 I love all things rollercoasters, from the steel that constructs them to the code that allows them to run safely.
-- 🐶 Currently thinking about my dog 24/7 *(isn't she cute?)*
+- 🐶 Currently thinking about my dog 24/7 *(isn't she cute?)*.
-- ⭐️ Game Development / Lifting / Concerts & Music / Film
+- ⭐️ Game Development / Lifting / Concerts & Music / Film.